-For instructions to install the child restraint system, see "Child restraint" in this section.
+For instructions to install the child restraint system, see "Child restraint" in this Section.

 Make sure the top strap is securely latched, and check that the child restraint system is secure by pushing and pulling it in different directions.
+Follow all the installation instructions provided by its manufacturer.